Skylake-dev/Notes/Computer Security/Computer Security.md

 ### Alternative techniques
 This is just a schematic list, not treated in this course
 - ENVIRONMENT VARIABLES
-We can put our code in environmentaò variables and have it loaded on launch.
-Then we can overwrite the return address with the address of the environment varible we set.
+We can put our code in environmental variables and have it loaded on launch.
+Then we can overwrite the return address with the address of the environment variable we set.
   - Advantages
-    - easy to implement beacuse we are not constrained by the space
+    - easy to implement because we are not constrained by the space
     - easy to target because we can know the exact address
   - Disadvantages:
     - we can only exploit if we have access to the machine and set the env
     - a wise program may wipe env. variables that he does not need
     - memory must be marked as executable (more on this in [mitigation section](#mitigations))
-- BUILT-IN, EXISTING FUNCITONS
+- BUILT-IN, EXISTING FUNCTIONS
-Point the return address to some code that is already present in memory like other function or some library function.
+Point the return address to some code that is already present in memory like other functions or some library function.
   - Advantages:
     - works remotely and reliably
     - no need for executable stack